 Except, you really shouldn’t throw your pumpkin in the bin after Halloween.
 You might not think it’s that bad to throw it in the bin, it’s natural right?
 It will just biodegrade?
 Well, actually no.

 Natural matter like fruit and vegetables can’t biodegrade in the dump because the air is rancid and the conditions just aren’t right so instead they just emit methane gas – which is worse than carbon dioxide.
 So, what do yu do!
 You find ways to upcycle your pumpkin!

 15 Ideas To Upcycle Your Pumpkin

-The PSL is the reigning drink of autumn but you can make a much better and healthier version at home!
+The PSL is the reigning drink of autumn but you can make a much better version at home!
 All you need is pumpkin puree, coffee, spices, and milk of choice!

 Or if you don’t like coffee, you can still reuse your jack-o-lantern and make a delicious pumpkin spice hot chocolate!
 I actually think this might be nicer than a PSL, because the sweetness of the chocolate really compliments the spices, a lot better than coffee seems to.

 Another way to upcycle a pumpkin is to make cookies!
 I accidentally made pumpkin spice oat cookies this year when we ran out of flour which were delicious, but regular pumpkin spice cookies are good too!
 Which one you go for really depends on how strong your sweet tooth is.

 5. Pumpkin Bread

 I tried pumpkin bread for the first time when I was in America when I was 16 and was mind blown!
 It’s mildly sweet, and so addictive.